saulpw/visidata/docs/loading.md

 ---

-## How to access other loaded or derived sheets:
+## Accessing other loaded or derived sheets

 1. Press `S` to open the **Sheets sheet**.
 2. Move the cursor to the row containing the desired sheet.